DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/Flowchart_control/Break Node.rst

    :align: center

 A Break Node is automatically placed at the end of the sub-flowchart when inserting a Loop Node.
-A break node can not be inserted outside of a Loop.
+A break node cannot be inserted outside of a Loop.

 ..
 Output